ketaslava/itemsrun3d/README.md

 # License

-Our project is available under the [MIT License](https://opensource.org/license/mit)
+This project is available under the [MIT License](https://opensource.org/license/mit)

 Notice of licenses used in the project's technologies: